ohyeahiampatrick/CSC220/README.md

       this(); //refer to default constructor in Name this("hello", "world"); // refer to 2nd constrctor in Name.
+      Class method cannot use "this" keyword as there is no instance for this to refer to

   public class NameNew {
     private String first; //first name